2020 – 21.

 The Parish Council continued to manage the village facilities that it’s responsible for This report sets out some of the things of note that came up in 2017/18

 Planning applications have been scrutinised and commented on.
 The main planning focus has been the continued development of the Holiday Village.
-We also been monitoring their site – there had been concern about demolition spoil dumped on the site containing asbestos which was finally removed under County Council supervision last summer (2017).
+We also monitored their site – there had been concern about demolition spoil dumped on the site containing asbestos which was finally removed under County Council supervision last summer (2017).

 Highways The County Council are not going to give us a 30 (rather than 40) m p h limit through the village centre as we have asked, which they say they will only do on stretches of road where there are houses on both sides.
 But following concern about children crossing the road by the village centre on their way to and from the bus, the County Council have put in a foot path on the corner of Vicarage Road so the children can cross at a point where they can see further both ways.
 The cost of £3,200 was shared equally between County Council and Parish Council funds.
 We have asked for a railing to complete the safety provision.